AlexanderSix/cuhackit-laravel/README.md

 ### Prerequisites:
 1. Install VirtualBox (https://www.virtualbox.org)

-2. Install Vagrant (https://www.vagrantup.com/downloads.html) for your particular operating system
+2. Install Vagrant (https://www.vagrantup.com/downloads.html) for your particular host operating system

 3. Run `vagrant` on your command line to check if the installation was successful (you should see a list of Vagrant commands if the install was a success!)